sunnychen-0717/sunnychen-0717.github.io/README.md

 - `README.md` is important to let me know your project functions, which is crucial to marking the grade of your project.

+Default account
+Name: germany
+Password: germany

+Name:france
+Password:123456

+How to run
+download all the file, then run it in Terminal
+cd project
+npm install
+npm start

+Curl command:
 Login:
 curl -i -c cookies.txt -X POST http://localhost:8099/login -H "Content-Type: application/x-www-form-urlencoded"